aaron-grau/curic/react/readings/flux_redux.md

 a todo as complete, a view might call a function that would dispatch an action to toggle the todo’s state.
 Creating an action from the view turns our Flux pattern into a unidirectional loop.

+As you've probably already surmised, `React` will be our view layer.

 ![flux-loop]